davidgfnet/psp-vfpu-docs/docs/introduction.md

 The VFPU is a pipelined CPU with an issue width of one.
-That means that instructions take multiple cycles to executed, since they execute partially during each cycle, and a maximum of one new instruction begins execution each cycle.
+That means that instructions take multiple cycles to execute, since they execute partially during each cycle, and a maximum of one new instruction begins execution each cycle.
 Instructions that block the pipeline for more than one cycle can be identified by having a throughput different than one.
 These block the pipeline for a certain number of cycles before a new instruction can enter it.

-An instruction usually begins executing whenever its inputs are `ready`, that means, any previous instruction producing those registers have completed their execution.
-For this reason it is important to notice the instruction latency, measured in cycles, since an instruction might have to wait for its inputs to become available.
-A usual strategy is to interleave non-dependant instructions to `hide` latency and avoid wasting CPU cycles.
+An instruction usually begins executing whenever its input registers are `ready`, that is, any previous instruction writing those registers have fully completed their execution.
+For this reason it is important to closely observe the instruction latency, measured in cycles, since an instruction might have to wait for its inputs to become available, reducing efficiency.
+A common strategy is to interleave non-dependant instructions to `hide` latency and avoid wasting CPU cycles.

 The pipeline structure looks more or less as follows: